 1. Use standardised questionnaires to ensure accuracy and consistency

-Having incomplete or inaccurate data can cause serious problems, including exposure to professional negligence claims.
+Having incomplete or inaccurate data can cause serious problems, including exposure to malpractice claims.

 Each questionnaire should include all the important details about both the client and their legal matter.
 This should include all contact information, birth dates, key dates and deadlines related to the legal matter, as well as opposing party names and contact info, and any other specific information necessary to provide services.